Mitigating pregnancy risks with a comprehensive care team

 Most women with IBD have healthy, uncomplicated pregnancies, especially when their disease state is optimized before conception.
+In fact, several studies have shown that women with IBD who go into pregnancy in a deep remission are more likely to stay in remission while pregnant.
 However, there are potential risks associated with IBD and pregnancy.
 That's why it's important to approach your pregnancy with the care of several doctors—not just your Ob/Gyn.
-Working with an Ob/Gyn, gastroenterologist and maternal-fetal medicine specialist (MFM) can provide you different aspects of care—optimizing the health of your baby and you before, during and after pregnancy.
+Working with a high risk Ob/Gyn, gastroenterologist and maternal-fetal medicine specialist (MFM) can provide you with different aspects of care—optimizing the health of you and your baby before, during and after pregnancy.
+Additionally, if you have a history of IBD surgery, your colorectal surgeon should be involved in your pregnancy care team.
+Lastly, a nutritionist may be helpful prior to and during pregnancy.

 Risks associated with active IBD

-Active IBD either before pregnancy or during pregnancy can sometimes lead to significant inflammation in the pelvis.
-This inflammation can also affect the body's neighboring uterus, fallopian tubes and ovaries—which are of utmost importance during conception and pregnancy.
+Active IBD before pregnancy may lead to significant inflammation in the pelvis.
+This inflammation can also affect the body's neighboring uterus, fallopian tubes and ovaries, which are of utmost importance during conception and pregnancy.
 Left unchecked, it can even lead to the formation of scar tissue, which can make conceiving difficult.

 Ways to reduce risk